propublica/sunlight-congress/index.md

 [https://github.com/unitedstates/images](https://github.com/unitedstates/images)

-Images are collected primarily from the Government Printing Office's [Member Guide](http://memberguide.gpo.gov), and hosted at predictable URLs, using the member of Congress' Bioguide ID.
+Images are collected primarily from the Government Publishing Office's [Member Guide](http://memberguide.gpo.gov), and hosted at predictable URLs, using the member of Congress' Bioguide ID.

 See the [URL documentation](https://github.com/unitedstates/images#using-the-photos) for complete details.